Forecast: Rain-snow mix today before major snowstorm Wednesday

 While trace amounts are expected Monday, the National Weather Service said some areas of Nassau County and Queens could see between eight inches and a foot of snow Wednesday, with areas of eastern Suffolk County receiving at least 4-5 inches and possibly as much as 9-10.

-Winds of up to 20 mph are expected in some areas Wednesday, the weather service said.
+Winds of up to 20 mph are expected in some areas Wednesday, and the snow is expected to begin in the late afternoon, the weather service said.

 In a Hazardous Weather Outlook statement issued at 4:02 a.m.
 Monday, the weather service said: "There is increasing potential for a significant winter storm Wednesday afternoon into Thursday morning with heavy snow, strong winds, and coastal flooding."
 For instance, the weather service is calling for between 8-12 inches of snow in areas of Brooklyn and Queens, between 7-11 inches in central Nassau and between 5-9 inches in Riverhead, but said higher accumulations are possible.
 Winds of between 15-20 mph also are likely.